 The combined technical experience within NAFLIC is second to none and our members uphold the highest standards in the field of ride inspection.
 Between them they cover all required disciplines and help to ensure that the impressive safety record of the industry in the UK is maintained.
-NAFLIC members can also often be found working on overseas projects, clearly showing the respect and credibility afforded to UK IBs by ride operators and owners around the world.
+NAFLIC members also often work on overseas projects, clearly demonstrating the respect and credibility afforded to UK IBs by ride operators and owners worldwide.

-I encourage you to look through our website to learn more and please feel free to contact us for any further information you may require using the details on the Contact page.
+I urge you to take this opportunity to look through our website to learn more about the organisation and please feel free to contact us for any further information using the details on the Contact page.

 NAFLIC has represented ride inspectors and provided technical assistance to the amusement park and fairground industries for over 30 years.